AstraaDev/Discord-SelfBot/README.md

     "nitro_sniper": true, #Can take the value: true or false "giveaway_sniper": true, #Can take the value: true or false

-    "stream_url": "https://twitch.tv/USERNAME", #Useful for the statue
+    "stream_url": "https://twitch.tv/USERNAME", #Useful for the status
     "tts_language": "en" #Set the language of the tts messages }
 ```